-Liberalism is one of the three main political ideologies, along with conservatism and socialism.
-The term first appeared in the 1820s.
-Soon, it influenced the Liberal Party in the UK that rose to fame shortly after.
+Liberalism is one of the three chief political beliefs, along with conservatism and socialism.
+The phrase first appeared in the 1820s and soon began to influence politics.
+The Liberal Party in the UK rose to fame shortly after.

 - John Locke, English philosopher

 - Franklin Delano Roosevelt, 32nd President of the United States

 - Alexis de Tocqueville, French philosopher and aristrocrat